 Winter: observation, research, and continuity supported locally

-The project aligns with the ethos of VA[A]DS: An artistic practice situated within broader cultural, material, and ecological contexts, while maintaining a strong emphasis on experimentation, process, and critical engagement.
+The project aligns with the ethos of VA[A]DS: an artistic practice situated within broader cultural, material, and ecological contexts, while maintaining a strong emphasis on experimentation, process, and critical engagement.

 THE ARTIST NATURE RELATIONSHIP